Axway/amplify-central/content/en/docs/saas_api_gateway/quickstart.md

 weight: 20
 date: 2019-07-30
 ---
-This topic explains how to register your first SaaS API in Amplify Central.
+Register your first SaaS API in Amplify Central.

 ## Before you start